utoolity/utoolity-trust/apps/atlassian/data-security-and-privacy.md

 ## Server Apps

 Our Server Apps store all data exclusively within your server instances.
-They do not collect or transmit any data to us, except for the embedded support widgets, which will do so only if you use them to raise a support request - see section Customer Support Data for details.
+They do not collect or transmit any data to us, except for the embedded support widgets, which will do so only if you use them to raise a support request – see section Customer Support Data for details.

 ## Cloud Apps

-We do not offer any Cloud Apps in the Atlassian Marketplace at this time.
-Once this changes, we will update this statement with data collection and processing details specific to those apps.
+Our Cloud Apps are developed according to the principle of "Datensparsamkeit" ("data minimization").
+We strive to only collect or transmit data that is necessary for the app's operation.
+If the app requires data storage, our first choice is to use the native Atlassian Cloud product storage, which is subject to the [Atlassian security practices](https://www.atlassian.com/trust/security/security-practices).
+Our apps will not store any data outside of the Atlassian Cloud product, except if otherwise noted below.

+Exceptions for all Cloud Apps:

+* Installation metadata – if technically required, metadata provided by the Atlassian Cloud platform will be stored in app specific storage external to the Atlassian Cloud
+* Performance caches – where applicable, data can be cached temporarily for performance reasons

+Exceptions for specific Cloud Apps:

+* There are no app specific exceptions at this point

 ## Contact Us